About the Product

 How We Used It

 This art curriculum is designed to be done as independent work, so I glanced through the day’s lesson on my own, and then gave the book to Issac to read and work by himself.
 The reading portion is fairly short, so the bulk of the work was him deciding what to use as his subject for Lesson 1.
 Our cockatiel George is like a member of the family, and all of the kids love him, so that’s what Issac ultimately decided to work with.
 I snapped this picture while he was working on his project.

 I think Issac did a pretty fab job.
 I love that he’s wanting to be more creative.

 What We Think of It

-Be sure to click below to read reviews from my fellow Crew Mates.
-We each received the same product, and had our own unique experiences.
+Be sure to click the top graphic below to read more reviews from my fellow Crew Mates.
+There are lots of other great products that the Crew reviewed from ARTistic Pursuits.
 Thanks for stopping by!